Sharing is Caring with Outlook for iOS or Android

 - Your account has access to the shared mailbox.
 In addition, if you want to send from Outlook Mobile as the shared mailbox, your account must hold SendAs permission for the mailbox.

 - You must know the primary SMTP address of the shared mailbox.
+Why?
+Because you need to input the address when you add the shared mailbox.

 With everything in place, go to the list of resources available to Outlook mobile and click the + icon and then choose Add Shared Mailbox (Figure 1).